-Manufacturers such as Ford and Chevrolet have those truck platforms and capabilities in place, which makes it convenient and cost-effective for them to produce both full-size SUVs such as Ford Explorer and Chevy Suburban, and CUVs including the Ford Escape and Chevrolet Trax.
+Manufacturers such as Ford and Chevrolet have those truck platforms and capabilities in place, which makes it convenient and cost-effective for them to produce both full-size SUVs such as Ford Expedition and Chevy Suburban, and CUVs including the Ford Escape and Chevrolet Trax.

 Differences Between CUVs and SUVs

-The differences in platforms and chassis construction between CUVs and SUVs makes differences in size, layout, and performance, between the standard CUV and SUV.
-When comparing one to the other, think terms of cars versus trucks.
+The differences in platforms and chassis construction between CUVs and SUVs account for differences in specs, including size, layout, and performance, between the standard CUV and SUV.
+When comparing one to the other, think in terms of cars versus trucks.

 For light truck capability with full passenger seating capacity and covered cargo space, choose an SUV.
-A standard SUV offers a pickup truck’s floorplan, foundation, wheel plan, powertrain, and suspensions, and is well-suited for off-road driving and towing heavy payloads.
-A CUV is the way to go for a smoother, car-like ride, easy handling, fuel economy, and comfortable passenger seating, but they have less room for cargo and a lower towing capacity.
+A standard SUV offers a pickup truck’s floorplan, foundation, wheel plan, powertrain, and suspensions, and an SUV is well-suited for off-road driving and towing heavy payloads.
+A CUV is a way to go for a smoother, car-like ride, easy handling, fuel economy, and comfortable passenger seating, but they have less room for cargo and a lower towing capacity.

 What is a CUV’s Seating and Storage Capacity?

 What is a CUV’s seating capacity?
 Vehicles such as the Lexus RX 350, Chevrolet Equinox, Ford Escape, and Ford Edge have seating capacity for five adults and storage space for their luggage.
 Features including reclining rear seats make passengers more comfortable while fold-down rear seats increase cargo space when the vehicles are not at their full occupant capacity.

 Ride Heights in CUVs Offer Comfort

 Driving safety and ergonomics specialists say the ideal seat height for driving is about 21 to 27 inches above the ground.
 Drivers and passengers who are comfortable with ride heights similar to sedans, coupes, and station wagons often choose CUVs for their comparable or slightly higher ride heights.

-Gas-Powered CUVs are Fuel-Efficient
+Gas-Powered and Hybrid CUVs are Fuel-Efficient